 I’ve always had a natural curiosity and interest in the people and events going on around me.
 That, coupled with my writing ability and love of it, was instrumental in me gaining employment as a writer at my local newspaper over 12 months ago.
 However, I wanted to learn more and gain further skills, so when I came across the Morris Journalism Academy on the internet, I thought I would give it a try.

-I remember having lots of different questions and doubts going through my mind when I first began working towards the Diploma of Freelance Journalism.
+I remember having lots of different questions and doubts going through my mind when I first began working towards completing this course.
 Did I have what it takes to be a freelance journalist?
 Would I ever get published?
 As soon as I delved into study, it became clear to me that this journalism course would provide me with the necessary skills.